 About teaching setting and periods

-- To have a minimum of 8 periods of teaching for 8 to 12 consecutive weeks with not less than 36 teaching hours in total during the Field Experience Supervision Period Note 2 for FEI in Year 2 and FEII in Year 3, respectively;
+- 8 to 12 consecutive weeks with not less than 36 teaching hours in total for FEI and

-Note 2: FE Supervision Period is normally from October to April of the academic year.
+Note 2: FE Supervision period is normally from October to April / early May of the academic year.

 About teaching mode